caoymg/RecSys-Note/notes on shallow model.md

 ![img](https://inews.gtimg.com/newsapp_ls/0/13255827617/0)

-- C是一个不依赖于参数的常数 C is a constant that does not depend on the parameters.
+- C is a constant that does not depend on the parameters.